Media Self Censorship

 Denmark is a democratic, secular society where freedom of speech and press is held in high regard.
 Religion is a highly personal matter.
 You are free to practice Islam within the boundaries of Danish law.
 Muslims choose to live in Denmark themselves.
 If they don’t feel comfortable, nobody or nothing is stopping them from moving back to Turkey, Morocco or Tunisia.
 It’s a free choice.

-21. Janma Says:
+21. Janma says:

 Actually it was Evelyn Beatrice Hall, a biographer of Voltaire, who said this.
 This was her illustration of Voltaire’s beliefs.
 But I’m fully supportive of this statement.